HusseinElguindi/security/README.md

 # Security
 Simple encryption and decryption in Go.
 No external libraries.
 > Disclaimer: encryption uses the bitwise operator on bytes.
-Not extremely secure.
+NOT SECURE.
 This is not meant to be very secure, but to simply teach and show the idea of encryption, while using a simple encription technique.
 See the unchecked [Features](#Features).

 ## Features
 - [x] Encypt/decrypt text